Proposed Regulations (Rulemaking)

 Rulemaking efforts currently underway are listed below.
 You will find more detail on the subject and status of individual rulemaking projects at these individual sites, links to the text of proposed regulations and other rulemaking documents, and information about how to comment.

 - Processing Payment Emergency Regulations.
-CalRecycle is proposing emergency regulations to amend Title 14, California Code of Regulations, Division 2, Chapter 5, Subchapter 12, Section 2975 to set the reasonable financial return calculation for processing payments to recycling centers at ten percent for calendar year 2022.
+CalRecycle is proposing emergency regulations to amend section 2975, Subchapter 12, Chapter 5, Division 2, Title 14 of the California Code Regulations (CCR) that lays out the reasonable financial return calculation for processing payment paid to recycler.

 - Procedural Rules for Conducting Hearings.
 A Notice of Proposed Rulemaking is expected late in 2018.